hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol07.md

   </figure>

   Answer:
-  - group of computers connected to the Internet that have been compromised by a hacker using a virus or Trojan horse: botnet
+  - group of computers connected to the Internet that have been compromised by a hacker using a virus or Trojan horse: botnet (A)
-  - a software program that copies itself from one computer to another, without human interaction: worm
+  - a software program that copies itself from one computer to another, without human interaction: worm (B)
-  - fraudulent attempts by cyber criminals to obtain private information: phishing
+  - fraudulent attempts by cyber criminals to obtain private information: phishing (C)
-  - unwanted messages in an email inbox: spam
+  - unwanted messages in an email inbox: spam (D)

 - <span style="color: #008888; font-weight: bold;">Question 45</span>